natduca/scrollbench.js/README.md

 ## About

 Complex DOM structure, sophisticated styling, and how the rendering engine chooses to deal with them all influence framerates during scrolling.
-Scrollbench tries to measure the framerate of a scroll and reports the
+Scrollbench tries to measure the framerate of a scroll and reports the average frame time as well as how many frames went significantly beyond that average (to give a sense of how steady the framerate is, which can be just as important as the average).

 Scrollbench was originally a little piece of a performance test in the Chromium project that was ripped out to live on its own here so it could be run in other browsers and contexts.